 As a school, we believe that intelligence is not fixed and that we all have the potential ‘To be the best we can be!’
 Throughout the year we will reflect on how our mindsets can be affecting or helping our learning.
 In our classroom we display our school bees who promote the qualities we encourage.
 We also have our own hive display where we celebrate our uniqueness and how we can build a strong hive together!

 Some thoughts to drive us are:

-During our Autumn Term a lot of our learning will be underpinned by our ‘Prehistoric Britain’ Topic which focuses on life in Britain from the Stone Age to the Iron Age.
-To kick off our learning in this topic we will be going on a class trip to Tatton Park to take part in their ‘Stone Age to Iron Age’ workshop on the 12th September.
+During the Autumn Term a lot of our learning was underpinned by our ‘Prehistoric Britain’ Topic which focuses on life in Britain from the Stone Age to the Iron Age.
+To kick off our learning in this topic we will be taking part in a ‘Stone Age’ activity workshop on Thursday 13th September – look out for pictures!

-Science: Over the term, our science topics will focus on rocks and light.
+Science: Over the term, our science topics were Rocks and Soils and Animals including Humans

-Literacy: we will use the books ‘How to Wash a Woolly Mammoth‘ and ‘Stone Age Boy‘ to help us in our instruction writing.
-We’ll also read ‘Stig of the Dump’ for fun!
+Literacy: we used the books ‘How to Wash a Woolly Mammoth‘ and ‘Stone Age Boy‘ to help us in our instruction writing.
+We also read ‘Stig of the Dump’ for fun!